Prevocational – PGY1/PGY2 training requirements

 The prevocational medical training programme ensures that postgraduate year 1 (PGY1) and postgraduate year 2 (PGY2) doctors (collectively known as interns) continue to build on their undergraduate education

-For doctors who have passed an approved medical registration examination, it assures the Medical Council of New Zealand (Council) that the doctor has the broad-based core competencies and experience needed for medical practice in Aotearoa New Zealand.
+For doctors who have passed an approved medical registration examination, it assures the Medical Council of New Zealand (the Council) that the doctor has the broad-based core competencies and experience needed for medical practice in Aotearoa New Zealand.

 The intern training programme